ctools/ctools/doc/source/user_manual/getting_started/beyond_tsmap.rst

 In the above examples we were always considering that we knew exactly where the source is located, but in real life situations this may not necessarily be the case.
-We thus need a mean to search for significant excess emission in our data.
+We thus need a means to search for significant excess emission in our data.
 One possibility to accomplish this task is to compute the Test Statistic for a specific source at a grid of trial positions.
 The :ref:`cttsmap` tool will exactly do that job.